murtaza7799/murtaza7799/README.md

-- 👋 Hi, I’m @murtaza7799
+- 👋 Hi, I’m @murtaza7799, i am a software Engineer.
-- 👀 I’m interested in software development.
+- 👀 I’m interested in software development and software management.
-- 🌱 I’m currently learning mobile application development and web development.
+- 🌱 I’m expert in native android application development and currently learning application development(Flutter) and web development(REACT).
 - 💞️ I’m looking to collaborate on development project.
 - 📫 Anyone can reach me at murtazasarwar@live.com